University of Maine at Presque Isle: Academics

 UMPI currently offers 1 master's degree program, 22 baccalaureate degree programs, 7 associate degrees, 40 minor programs, and 5 certificate programs.

 The institution began using a proficiency-based model for certain programs in 2018.
 It also began allowing students who would otherwise fail a course to re-do material to ensure they pass.

 The college received a $2.25 million grant to add programs in computer science and health administration in 2019.

 Online learning

-Through the YourPace competency-based education program, UMPI offers self-paced online baccalaureate programs.
-In 2020 UMPI added its first masters program, a Masters in Organizational Leadership, through YourPace.
-Separately from YourPace, UMPI also offers three semester-based online bachelor's degrees.
+UMPI offers self-paced online baccalaureate programs.
+In 2020 UMPI added its first masters program, a Masters in Organizational Leadership.
+UMPI also offers three semester-based online bachelor's degrees.

 UMPI's OpenU program allows learners of all ages to take specific online and on-site course for free if they are not currently enrolled in a degree program.